quakelive-server-standards/quakelive-server-standards/README.md

 ### Git

 At first you need  to create your own Git repository.
 You can either do that by creating a fork on GitHub or by directly cloning this repository.
-If you do not have experience in working with Git follow the GitHub way.
+If you do not have experience in working with Git follow use a GitHub fork.

 #### Using a GitHub fork